Despite being a last-minute packer, I always end up with the perfect combination of coordinated clothing in my suitcase.

 During the summer I love having either a midi or maxi dress, little mini dress, or chic jumpsuit that I can dress up or down depending on where we end up going out at night.

-Everyone should have at least a single summer dress that makes them feel like a movie star.
+Everyone should have at least a single little black dress or little white summer dress that makes them feel like a movie star.

 Any time I’m (reluctantly!) heading toward cold weather, I default to packing a long fitted sweater dress or a short black turtleneck dress.